hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 You can reference your home directory by `~` or `$HOME`.
 Your home directory is located on a shared file system.
 Therefore, all files and directories are always available on all cluster nodes and must hence not be copied between those nodes.
 We provide no backup service for data in your home directory.
 It is your own responsibility to backup important data to a private location.
 Disk space is managed by [quotas](file-system/quota.md).
 By default, each user has 3TB of disk space available.
 Keep your home directory clean by regularly deleting old data or by moving data to a private storage.

-You can always print the current working directory using the pwd (print working directory) command:
+You can always print the current working directory using the `pwd` (present working directory) command:
 ```bash
 pwd
 /home/ubelix/test/testuser